Junta de Damas de Honor y Mérito: Women's Prisons

 The Junta de Damas founded the Instituto Piadoso de Ayuda a las Presas (Pious Institute of Aid for Imprisoned Women) in June 1788, led by Junta member, the Condesa de Montijo.
-The Institute was composed entirely of members of the Junta de Damas.
-They primarily focused on La Galera, an female prison known for its poor conditions and lengthy incarcerations.
+The institute was composed entirely of members of the Junta de Damas.
+They primarily focused on La Galera, a female prison known for its poor conditions and lengthy incarcerations.
 Female prisoners were provided educational and moral resources, taught skills such as weaving and embroidery, and some even learned to read and write through religious texts provided by the institute.

 The Institute provided better clothing, bedding, and medicine to prisoners and their children.
 Moreover, the Institute helped to liberate some of the prisoners and cover the cost of transportation back to their hometowns.
 King Charles III approved their progress that he approved their request to construct a maternity ward within the prison.

 Real Inclusa de Madrid

 The Inclusa was initially created in 1567 to address the need of housing for the elderly.
 In 1572, housing was opened for abandoned newborns, thus causing the shelter to become the Foundling Hospital.
 Much later, in 1792, the Junta de Damas became aware of the conditions of the hospital and sent a plea to the King, asking to take charge of the hospital.
 It wasn't until 1799, after much petitioning, that the King finally granted them control.
 The conditions there were poor, with the infant mortality rate being around 90%.
 This was due to a lack of resources, poor hygienic conditions, and a lack of experienced staff.
 The Junta de Damas worked to reform the Inclusa by disinfecting it thoroughly, setting up new medical services with strict hygiene regimens, and hiring qualified staff to assist in its management.
-These new precautions caused the infant mortality rate to drop from 96 to 46 percent in the early 1800’s.
+These new precautions caused the infant mortality rate to drop from 96 to 46 percent in the early 1800s.